marutypes/Henry/README.md

 mix deps.get
 ```

-### Build as an escript
+### Build
 In your local copy of the Henry repo

 ```
-mix do deps.get, escript.build
+mix escript.build
 ```

 This will generate an [escript](https://elixirschool.com/en/lessons/advanced/escripts/) in the directory named `henry`.

-If you add `./henry` to your `PATH` you will be able to run it from anywhere.
-To start, try creating a new site.
+### Add henry to your path
+Depending on your operating system and shell, the way you accomplish this will vary.
+If you're on Mac OS, check out [this stackexchange question](https://apple.stackexchange.com/questions/41542/adding-a-new-executable-to-the-path-environment-variable).

 ## Usage